The Cheapest Gyms In Boston

 YMCA Oak Square

-The Oak Square YMCA is $50 a month¬†with¬†no contract and only a $25 sign-up fee.
+The Oak Square YMCA is $50 a month with no contract and only a $25 sign-up fee.
 They have brand new locker rooms, a brand new spin room with all new bikes, and new free weights.
-The gym also has a pool (typical for YMCAs, who doesn’t remember the¬†chlorine¬†smell from your childhood?), and a full¬†size¬†basketball court.
-The membership fee includes all of their group fitness classes (the offer close to 75 a week).
-The best part is that if you can’t afford the monthly fee, you will not be turned away.
-Joe McLean, director of membership and sales, says that they offer¬†financial¬†assistance if needed.
+The gym also has a pool (typical for YMCAs—who doesn’t remember the chlorine smell from your childhood?), and a full-size basketball court.
+The membership fee includes all of their group fitness classes (they offer close to 75 a week).
+Other YMCAs around Boston are also great affordable options.

 615 Washington Street, Brighton; 617-782-3535; ymcaboston.org/oaksquare

-This family-owned gym is located in a storefront in the heart of Southie on¬†Broadway.
-It offers all of the basic¬†equipment¬†you need, and has a full array of group fitness classes.
-Prices are $40 a month for a regular¬†membership and $60 if you want to take the classes.
-There is a $99 sign-up fee, but that is waved if you pay for the full year upfront for $480.
-While this isn’t the cheapest gym on the list, the facility is always kept spotless, and it is the perfect not-too-crowded¬†neighborhood gym.
+This family-owned gym is located in a storefront in the heart of Southie on Broadway.
+It offers all of the basic equipment you need, and has a full array of group fitness classes.
+Prices are $40 a month for a regular membership and $60 if you want to take the classes.
+There is a $99 sign-up fee, but that is waived if you pay for the full year up front.
+While this isn’t the cheapest gym on the list, the facility is always kept spotless, and it is the perfect not-too-crowded neighborhood gym.

 315 W. Broadway, South Boston; 617-269-5555; regansmotivatedfitness.com

-The¬†concept¬†is simple: $20 a month, no contract.
-They offer more than 100 pieces of¬†equipment in 18,000 square feet¬†in a super clean¬†facility.
-But, there are no group fitness classes, which is how they keep the price so low.
-If you are a hop on the¬†elliptical¬†and then hop out of the gym kind of person, this is the perfect place for you.
+The concept is simple: $25 a month, no contract.
+They offer more than 100 pieces of equipment in an 18,000-square-foot facility.
+Unfortunately, there are no group fitness classes, which is how they keep the price so low.
+If you are a hop on the elliptical, then hop out of the gym kind of person, this is the perfect place for you.

-Known for their¬†bright¬†purple colors and “no judgement zone”¬†philosophy, not-to-mention those awkward “I lift things up and¬†put¬†them down”¬†commercials, Planet Fitness is similar to Gym It in that there are no group fitness classes.
+Known for their bright purple colors and “no judgement zone” philosophy—not-to-mention those awkward, “I lift things up and put them down” commercials–Planet Fitness is similar to Gym It, in that there are no group fitness classes.
 For $10 a month, you have access to all of the cardio and weight equipment that you need.
-There is a $29 sign-up fee (but sometimes there are specials¬†where¬†that is waved) and a yearly $39 (charged one time to your account) maintenance¬†fee.
+There is a $29 sign-up fee and a yearly $39 maintenance fee.